-25% of the lifetime allowance which, for those with fixed protection, is £312,500 (ie 25% of your lifetime allowance of £1.25 million) less the value of any other pension rights you have in payment.
+25% of the lifetime allowance which, for those with fixed protection 2016, is £312,500 (ie 25% of your lifetime allowance of £1.25 million) less the value of any other pension rights you have in payment.

 Please note, you will lose fixed protection 2016 if you are an active member of the LGPS on or after 6 April 2016.
 Fixed protection 2016 is lost if your benefits increase by more than the cost of living increase.
-As the cost of living increase for the year 2016/17 is zero, any pension build up, however small, will lead to your pension increasing by more than zero.
-Therefore, if you applied for and wish to keep fixed protection 2016 you would have needed to have opted out of the LGPS with effect from 6 April 2016.
+As the cost of living increase for the year 2016/17 was zero, any pension build up, however small, will lead to your pension increasing by more than zero.
+Therefore, if you applied for and wished to keep fixed protection 2016 you would have needed to have opted out of the LGPS with effect from 6 April 2016.

 Fixed protection 2016 will also be lost if you start a new pension arrangement, other than to accept a transfer of existing pension rights, or if you pay contributions into a money purchase pension arrangement, other than to a life assurance policy providing death benefits that started before 6 April 2006.
 You will also be subject to restrictions on where and how you can transfer benefits.

-If you lose fixed protection 2016 you must electronically notify HMRC within 90 days of the day on which you could first reasonably be expected to have known that an event had occurred causing you to have lost this protection.
+If you lose fixed protection 2016 you must electronically notify HMRC within 90 days of the date on which you could first reasonably be expected to have known that an event had occurred which caused you to lose this protection.
 Failure to do so could result in a fine of £300 and a penalty of up to £60 per day after the initial fine has been issued until you supply them with the required notification.

 Individual Protection 2016

-As well as fixed protection 2016, the government also introduced individual protection 2016 when the lifetime allowance reduced to £1 million for 2016/17.
-You can apply for individual protection 2016 from 6 April 2016 if you have pension savings valued at over £1 million (including taking into account past benefits already in payment) on 5 April 2016.
+As well as fixed protection 2016, the government also introduced individual protection 2016 when the lifetime allowance reduced to £1 million in April 2016.
+You can apply for individual protection 2016 if you have pension savings valued at over £1 million (including past benefits already in payment) on 5 April 2016.
 However, if you have primary protection you can’t apply for individual protection 2016.

-Individual protection 2016 gives a protected lifetime allowance equal to the value of your pension rights on 5 April 2016 - up to an overall maximum of £1.25 million.
+Individual protection 2016 gives a protected lifetime allowance equal to the value of your pension rights on 5 April 2016 - up to a maximum of £1.25 million.
 You will not lose individual protection 2016 by making further savings in to your pension scheme but any pension savings in excess of your protected lifetime allowance will be subject to a lifetime allowance charge.

 Applying for Fixed and Individual protection 2016

-HMRC have introduced a new online self-service for pension scheme members to apply for individual protection 2016 or fixed protection 2016.
+HMRC have introduced an online self-service for pension scheme members to apply for individual protection 2016 or fixed protection 2016.

-You will no longer receive a lifetime allowance protection certificate; instead, once you have successfully applied for protection the online service will provide you with a reference number which you will need to keep.
+You will no longer receive a lifetime allowance protection certificate; instead, once you have successfully applied for protection the online service will provide you with reference numbers which you will need to keep.

 Guaranteed Minimum Pension (GMP)